eserie/wax-ml/README.md

 We implement a "data tracing" mechanism to optimize access to out-of-sync streams.
 This mechanism works on in-memory data.
-We perform a first pass on the data, without actually accessing to it, with the goal to determine the indices necessary to later acces to the data.
+We perform a first pass on the data, without actually accessing to it, and determine the indices necessary to later acces to the data.
 Doing so we are vigilant to not let any "future" information pass through and thus guaranty a data processing that respects causality.